arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ### Setting Up the Arduino IDE

-For this application note, ensure you have the latest version of the Arduino IDE, which is available for download [here](https://www.arduino.cc/en/software).
+For this application note, ensure you have the latest version of the Arduino IDE, available for download [here](https://www.arduino.cc/en/software).
 Within the Arduino IDE, you need to install the **`Arduino Mbed OS Opta Boards`** core for Opta™ devices.

 To install this core, go to **Tools > Board > Boards Manager** or click the **Boards Manager** icon on the left side of the IDE.